5 Wellness Rituals From Around The World—From Cupping To Hammam

-Thailand: Releasing Of Souls
+Thailand: Releasing of souls

 Rooted in the spiritual context of Buddhism, this Thai tradition of doing a good deed got its start centuries ago in the rice fields.
 During the dry season as the wet areas would dry out, fish, turtles, and other aquatic animals would become trapped.
 To spare the creature's life and protect the food supply, the animals would be carried to the nearest river and released.

-India, Israel & Thailand: Feeding The Poor Daily
+India, Israel & Thailand: Feeding the poor daily

-Prescribed for: Spiritual well-being
+Used for: Spiritual well-being

 Feeding the poor daily is often a religious practice associated with self-purification and self-improvement.
 Buddhism, Hinduism, Islam, and Sikhism all embrace this practice in various ways.
-I've fed monks in the morning while visiting Thailand and worked in the langar, a communal kitchen responsible for offering vegetarian food to anyone who asks.
+I've seen it firsthand working in the Langar, a communal kitchen in Indian Sikh temples responsible for offering vegetarian food to anyone who asks.
 And in Jerusalem, for the past 450 years, children have come to Khasiki Sultan in the heart of the old city to collect food for their entire family.

 Egypt, Morocco & Turkey: Hammam

-Prescribed for: Purification, relaxation, skin exfoliation, socialization
+Used for: Purification, relaxation, skin exfoliation, socialization

-Separated into men's and women's quarters, you start with a full body exfoliation, have your hair and body washed in the second room, and end the treatment in the cool room with tea and relaxation.
+Separated into men's and women's quarters, hammams start with a full-body exfoliation, then move into a hair and body wash in the second room, then treatment in the cool room with tea and relaxation.
 Many spas in the U.S. have opened areas that resemble traditional hammams, but for the real thing, you'll need to book a flight across the pond.

 China, Egypt & Vietnam: Fire Cupping Therapy

-Prescribed for: Allergies, common cold, inflammation, muscle tension, respiratory issues
+Used for: Allergies, common cold, inflammation, muscle tension, respiratory issues